MAAP-Project/research-deforestation-in-drc/README.md

 ## Research Goals

-* Understand patterns of deforestation in the DRC, specifically in selected protected areas, using high-res Planet
+* Understand patterns of deforestation in the DRC, specifically in selected protected areas, using high-res Planet data.
 * Where can higher spatial and temporal data, such as Planet data, help quickly identify areas of deforestation?

 ## Motivation: